-MAM 201 Principles of 3 hrs.
+MAM 206 Principles and Procedures in 3 hrs.
 Mammography (3-0)

 Provides a detailed overview of the history, equipment and radiographic principles and their application to mammography.
-Course focuses on breast anatomy and physiology, mammographic techniques, positioning shells, critical equipment features, image receptor characteristics, and image quality management.
-Presented as an eight-week course.
+Course focuses on breast anatomy and physiology, mammographic techniques, positioning skills, critical equipment features, image receptor characteristics, and image quality management.
+Successful completion of this course along with MAM 207 will meet the required contact hours of documented learning required to sit for Mammography Technologist Certification exam.
+This course may be scheduled as (1) one week long (five days) course offered in fall and spring.
+(2) one full day per week for five weeks, of (3) tow evenings per week for six weeks.
 Prerequisite: Admission into the Mammography program.